Automated Market Makers for Decentralized Finance (DeFi): Existing models for prediction market makers

-In the traditional prediction market, the three desired properties for a pricing rule to have include: {\em path independence, translation invariance,} and {\em liquidity sensitivity}.
-Path independence means that if the market moves from one state to another state, the payment/cost is independent of the paths that it moves.
-For example, this means that a trader cannot place a series of transactions and profit without assuming some risk.
-Translation invariance requires that the cost of buying a guaranteed payout of $x$ always costs $x$.
-Liquid sensitivity means that a fixed-size investment moves prices less in thick (liquid) markets than in thin (illiquid) markets. \begin{definition} (see, e.g., Othman et al \cite{othman2013practical}) For a pricing rule $P$, \begin{enumerate} \item $P$ is path independent if the value of line integral (cost) between any two quantity vectors depends only on those quantity vectors, and not on the path between them. \item $P$ is translation invariant if $\sum_i P_i({\bf q})=1$ for all valid market state ${\bf q}$. \item $P$ is liquidity insensitive if $P_i({\bf q}+(\alpha, \cdots, \alpha))=P_i({\bf q})$ for all valid market state ${\bf q}$ and $\alpha$. \end{enumerate} \end{definition} Othman et al \cite{othman2013practical} showed that no market maker can satisfy all three of the desired properties at the same time.
+\begin{definition} (see, e.g., Othman et al \cite{othman2013practical}) For a pricing rule $P$, \begin{enumerate} \item $P$ is path independent if the value of line integral (cost) between any two quantity vectors depends only on those quantity vectors, and not on the path between them. \item $P$ is translation invariant if $\sum_i P_i({\bf q})=1$ for all valid market state ${\bf q}$. \item $P$ is liquidity insensitive if $P_i({\bf q}+(\alpha, \cdots, \alpha))=P_i({\bf q})$ for all valid market state ${\bf q}$ and $\alpha$. $P$ is liquidity sensitive if it is not liquidity insensitive. \end{enumerate} \end{definition} Othman et al \cite{othman2013practical} showed that no market maker can satisfy all three of the desired properties at the same time.
 Furthermore, Othman et al \cite{othman2013practical} showed that LMSR satisfies translation invariance and path independence though not liquidity sensitivity.
-Then, by relaxing the translation invariance, Othman et al \cite{othman2013practical} proposed the Liquidity-Sensitive LMSR market.
+In practice, the patron would prefer liquidity sensitity instead of absolute translation invariance.
+By relaxing the translation invariance to $\sum_i P_i({\bf q})\ge 1$, Othman et al \cite{othman2013practical} proposed the Liquidity-Sensitive LMSR market.
 In particular, LS-LMSR changes the constant $b$ in the LMSR formulas to $b({\bf q})=\alpha\sum_i q_i$ where $\alpha$ is a constant and requiring the cost function to always move forward in obligation space.
-Specifically, for ${\bf q}=(q_1, \cdots, q_n)$, the market maker keeps track of the cost function
+Specifically, for ${\bf q}=(q_1, \cdots, q_n)$, the market maker keeps track of the cost function $C({\bf q})=b({\bf q})\ln\sum_{i=1}^ne^{q_i/b({\bf q})}$ and a price function for each token